hamk-uas/TweetCollector/README.md

 # TweetCollector
 Usage of Twitter Streaming API with TweePy and tweet collection to MongoDB server

-#How to use
+# How to use
-All parameters are set from own config file config.py
+All parameters are set from own config file config.py all parameters need to be set.

 ### MongoDB config parameters
 - mongo_server="YOUR SERVER ADDRESS HERE"